dashqua/power_of_numpy/README.md

 Now, for algebraic operations at that scale, Python seems to perform well and its ability to be easy to code and easy to read makes it well suited for small applications.

-Note: I realised that I didn't that I don't use CBLAS (C implementation of BLAS Fortran library) because I found out that Numpy also uses some routines from ATLAS, an implementation of BLAS/LAPACK.
+Note1: I realised that I didn't that I don't use CBLAS (C implementation of BLAS Fortran library) because I found out that Numpy also uses some routines from ATLAS, an implementation of BLAS/LAPACK.
 However it would be interesting to use fortran wrappers, even BLAS original library to compare.

+Note2: I mentionned my pentium earlier.
+The charts are based on computations made on my laptop, a old 4 threads capable single CPU which was also running some web pages, EMACS and musicat the time...
+Please show mercy